espnet/espnet/CONTRIBUTING.md

 ### Travis CI and Github Actions

-1. read log from PR checks > details
+1. read the log from PR checks > details

 ### Circle CI

-1. read log from PR checks > details
+1. read the log from PR checks > details
 2. turn on Rerun workflow > Rerun job with SSH
 3. open your local terminal and `ssh -p xxx xxx` (check circle ci log for the exact address)
 4. try anything you can to pass the CI